FollowCoin/followcoin-contract/audit.md

 | contracts/Migrations.sol     |      0%      |      0%     |    0%   |
 | contracts/MigratoryToken.sol |     100%     |     100%    |   100%  |
 | All files                    |    46,67%    |    51,75%   |  46,24% |

+## Test Suite Results

+    Contract: FollowCoin
+        ✓ should have set token name
+        ✓ should have set token symbol
+        ✓ should not accept ether

+        check the transfers
+          ✓ should have transfer ok (109ms)
+          ✓ should have transferFrom ok with allowance (135ms) ✓ should have transferMulti ok (173ms)
+          ✓ should have transferMulti partial ok (113ms)

+        check the erc223
+          ✓ should have token transfer to contract ok by default (95ms) ✓ should have token transfer to contract fail after erc223 activated (108ms) ✓ should have token transfer to erc223 receiver contract ok after erc223 activated (89ms) ✓ should have token transfer to contract ok after erc223 activated and whitelisted (116ms) ✓ should have token transfer to contract ok after erc223 activated and user whitelisted (195ms) check migration to FLLWc
+          ✓ should have balances migrated to FLLwc (391ms)